Developer Guide

 9. More advanced search options

-commands return all entries whose details contain any of the given keywords.
+Currently, the find, patient, and doctor commands return all entries whose details contain any of the given keywords.

 However, this implementation is not particularly effective if the user would like to search for a person that matches all the provided keywords exactly